These Americans are devoted to the old Latin Mass. They are also at odds with Pope Francis.

 Because of their own bishop’s decision to let Latin Masses continue, the congregants at St. Francis of Assisi have seen no immediate changes.
 There are Masses on weekdays, plus Sunday services at 8 and 10 a.m. and noon.
 If anything, the crowds have grown.

 But many congregants speak of an inner turmoil — of feeling at odds with the supreme authority of their religion over something so core.
 To them, the Latin Mass is not just a form of prayer, but also the central force for like-minded people in their community.
 For people who take the faith seriously.
 Who pray the rosary.
 Who believe the teaching as it was written — that homosexual acts are disordered, that contraception is wrong, that the Eucharist is the body and blood of Christ.
-Some of these are minority viewpoints even among American Catholics, and St. Francis congregants say they feel like outsiders in their own city, uneasy about sharing their convictions, other than at their church.
+Some of these are minority viewpoints even among American Catholics, and St. Francis congregants say they sometimes feel like outsiders in their own city, uneasy about sharing their convictions, other than at their church.

 “We are radically countercultural,” said Matt Rauert, 36, who described his life on a “homestead” outside Lincoln with his wife and six children, raising chickens and ducks, trying to live as best he can off the land, and attending Sunday Mass in a coat and tie.

-Note: An earlier version of this story misidentified a seminarian as an altar boy in a caption.
-It also misattributed two quotes to Kwasniewski, when they were instead from an article he had shared, with endorsement.
-The caption has been corrected and the two quotes removed.